Natural Treatment Options for Common Infections

 One last piece of advice.
 If you are doing it right, you will undoubtedly have times when you develop severe cases of intestinal gas – at least at first.
 Please understand that while it may be uncomfortable, this may be a very good sign and something you may not want to interfere with.
-This gas is actually a result of the fermentation of food by intestinal bacteria.
+This gas is a result of the fermentation of food by intestinal bacteria.
 When this happens, it usually means they are multiplying.
 Our goal is to help them grow and multiply.
-The severe gas should be temporary and last upwards of only a few weeks.
+The severe gas should be temporary and last only a few weeks.
 But keep an eye on it.

 It should also be noted that Xifaxan (to the best of my knowledge and at the time of this writing) is not approved by most insurance companies to treat SIBO anyway, so it can be very cost-prohibitive for most people.
 Regardless, a diet low in carbohydrates and free of refined flour, sugars, and alcohol will usually do the trick given enough time.

 Change Your Life

 I want you to remember something; you need to make a lifestyle change here.
 True healing takes time.
 Your life thus far is what got you sick in the first place.
 If you change the cause, you will undoubtedly alter the effect.
 I have written quite a bit on diet, and I highly encourage you to review those articles.
 Beware of the fad diets!
 Consume lean meats, organic fruits, and manuka honey when you can.
 This combination will usually help you heal quickly.
 Talk to a nutritionally competent physician for more on that and any of the other suggestions provided.